Producer: Jean-Jacques Auchere

 At the eastern end of the Loire Valley in Central France sits the famous wine region of Sancerre.
 Lying at the heart of Sancerre is the small and prestigious town of Bué.
 Though much of the larger region of Sancerre has varied agricultural interests, Bué is almost entirely devoted to grape growing due to the favorability of the terroir and microclimate.

-Owner and producer Madame Chaumeau oversees Chaumeau Maison d'Anais from the center of Bué.
-A multi-generational Domaine, Chaumeau inherited the property from her family and the management of the vineyards and production now falls to Sylvie Chaumeau and local producer and cousin of the family Jean-Jacques Auchere.
+As a multi-generational domaine in the center of Bué, the management of the vineyards and production now falls to Anaïs Chaumeau after the passing of her mother, Sylvie, in 2021.
 The property extends along the rolling hills of Bué with vineyards scattered amongst different faces of these hills.
 Comprised of 11 hectares of Sauvignon Blanc and three hectares of Pinot Noir that surround the village, the Domaine can attribute a large portion of its success to the Kimmeridian ridge, a geological feature that surfaces in Champagne, Chablis, and Sancerre.
 These famous regions all benefit from the unique limestone and clay soils that contribute to the body and mineral-driven flavor profile of their wines.
 For this part of Sancerre in particular, hints of caillottes gravel allow Chaumeau Maison D'Anais to produce a clean, intense, and flavorful wine.